-These pages contain rules and supporting information on safety for labs P422, P423A and P424.
-You should not need to enter P427 except when working with me.
+These pages contain rules and supporting information on safety for labs P422, P423A, P427 and P424.
 You MUST abide by all Departmental and University H&S policies: please consult the relevant pages (e.g. via Moodle for your final year project).
 This information will help you work efficiently and safely, and may be useful for compiling and updating your risk assessments.
 The group's general risk assessment is here.
 You must report ALL accidents and near-misses properly including all accidents to a Departmental First Aid contact.

 Note: captioned pictures are here

 Please do NOT leave unlabelled beakers and samples around.
 You are responsible for storing your samples sensibly with a suitable labelling and record system.
 Use the fume cupboard in P426 when needed, e.g. for working with HCl etches.
 The group's chemical inventory is here